getsolus/help-center-docs/configuration/configuring-language/en.md

 {{< altimg "selecting-language-search.png" "help-center/configuration/configuring-language/" >}}

 Once you have selected the language you wish to use, click "Done".
-You **may** need to logout and login to your computer for it to take affect.
+You *may* need to logout and login to your computer for it to take affect.

 ## GNOME

-With GNOME, open the Applications Overlay using the keyboard shortcut `Super + A` or by clicking the applications icon in the dock and then find and click on "Region and Language".
+With GNOME, open the Overlay using the `Super` button on your keyboard or by clicking the applications icon in the dock and then find and click on "Region and Language".

 You will now be shown the following window.
 This window allows you to change your language, formatting for dates and times and the language of your keyboard.